24th September 2020

 This type of connectivity relies on 3G, 4G and 5G mobile networks.
 Data is piped to either a wireless router, a plug-in USB dongle or a data-only SIM card.
 These draw data from the same wireless network as smartphones, which means they may not be the best option if indoor signal strength is weak.

 This is perfect for properties in rural locations where fixed-line broadband is unavailable, and it offers speeds similar to ADSL.
 It requires a satellite dish being installed outside your home, which may require the approval of a property’s landlord or even planning permission in conservation areas.
 Satellite broadband is relatively expensive, often involves data caps, and can’t support intensive gaming due to the delay between signals being sent to a satellite and received back at the domestic dish.

 This is a common solution for rural areas and provides a reliable broadband service.
 It basically combines at least two standard phone lines to create a fast internet connection.
 You can use the Uswitch broadband postcode checker to find out what is available in your area.

-If your second home is not in the UK you’re probably best opting for satellite broadband, using the internet via a mobile broadband hotspot or searching in that country for its own providers that service the property.
+If your second home is not in the UK, options include satellite broadband, using the internet via a mobile broadband hotspot, or searching for internet service providers (ISPs) active in that area.

-If you’re not going to be using the internet very often, then you may be better off with a package that limits your data usage – they are usually cheaper than unlimited broadband deals.
+Occasional or light internet users may be better off with a package that caps data usage, since these deals are usually cheaper than unlimited broadband.